Skip to content

 The most common use cases for fractal-server are:

-1. The server is used by a single user (e.g. on their own machine, with the local backend); in this case you may simply customize and use the default user.
+1. The server is used by a single user (e.g. on their own machine).
+In this case you may simply use the first (and only) user.

 Authentication